-Although strictly speaking we are not a Heat Treater and do not have quench capabilities, we often perform certain heat treating processes and the thermal process of brazing can alter material properties.
+Although strictly speaking we are not a Heat Treater and do not have quench capabilities, we often perform certain heat treating processes because the thermal process of brazing can alter material properties that require further heat treating.
+It is a core component of our advanced material joining services.

 By controlling our furnace environments we can also create a passivated surface on certain components to resist oxidation/rust.